LilithyTv/LilithyTv.github.io/README.md

-# MovieFlix
+# Movie Database

-Welcome to the MovieFlix repository!
+Welcome to the Movie Database repository!
 This project is designed to showcase a collection of movies through a web-based interface.

 ## Structure
 - `assets/images`: Contains images used throughout the website.